christivl/Rain-UK/README.md

 ### Screenshots

-The following files are screenshots included in the Google Colab notebooks, which were added just for illustration when explaining some key concepts:
+The following files are screenshots included in the Google Colab notebooks for illustration when explaining key concepts:
 1. API_limit.png
 2. geodf.png
 3. geonames_screen.png